fogfish/gurl/doc/user-guide.md

 ## Compose HoF

 `Arrow` can be composed with another `Arrow` into new `Arrow` and so on.
 The library supports only "and-then" style.
 It builds a strict product Arrow: `A × B × C × ... ⟼ D`.
-The product type takes a protocol environment and applies "morphism" sequentially unless some step fails.
+The product type takes a protocol context and applies "morphism" sequentially unless some step fails.
 Use variadic function `http.Join` to compose HTTP primitives:

 ```go
 /*